samaratrilling/declass/examples/vw_helpers.md

 This produces two files:

 * `prediction.dat`.
 Each row is one document.
-The last column is the `doc_id`, the first columns are the (un-normalized) topics weights.
+The last column is the `doc_id`, the first columns are the (un-normalized) topic weights.
 Dividing each row by the row sum, each row would be `P[topic | document]`.
 Note that a new row is printed for *every* pass.
 So if you run with `--passes 10`, there total number of rows will be 10 times the number of documents.
 * `topics.dat`.
-Each row is a word.
-The first column is the hash value for that word.
-The columns are, after normalization, `P[word | topic]`.
+Each row is a token.
+The first column is the hash value for that token.
+The columns are, after normalization, `P[token | topic]`.
 Note that the hash values run from 0 to `2^bit_precision`.
-So even if the word corresponding to hash value 42 never appears in your documents, it will appear in this output file (probably with a complete garbage value).
+So even if the token corresponding to hash value 42 never appears in your documents, it will appear in this output file (probably with a complete garbage value).

 Working with an `SFileFilter` and `LDAResults`
 ----------------------------------------------

 There are some issues with using the raw `prediction.dat` and `topics.dat` files.
-For one, the word hash values are not very interpretable--you want to work with actual English words.
+For one, the token hash values are not very interpretable--you want to work with actual English words.
 Moreover, unless you allow for a very large hash space, you will have collisions.
-Second, you will want some quick means to drop words from the vocabulary, or drop documents from the corpus without having to regenerate the VW file.
+Second, you will want some quick means to drop tokens from the vocabulary, or drop documents from the corpus without having to regenerate the VW file.
 And finally, they need to be loaded into some suitable data structure for analysis.

 ### Step 1:  Make an `SFileFilter`